sourcegraph/sourcegraph-public-snapshot/doc/admin/teams/index.md

 ### From the UI

 Go to **Teams** from the user navbar item.
 On this page, click "Create team".
-The team has to consist of at least be a unique name and can optionally take a display name.
-Additionally, you can define a teams parent team to build a tree structure as outlined above.
+A team needs to have a unique name and can optionally take a display name.
+Additionally, you can add a parent team to build a tree structure as outlined above.

 After hitting create, you will be redirected to the team page where you can add Sourcegraph users as team members.

-> NOTE: Teams defined from src-cli using the `-readonly` flag cannot be modified from the UI to prevent state drift from external systems ingesting the data.
+> NOTE: It's common to define teams in Sourcegraph from a third party system.
+Teams defined from src-cli using the `-readonly` flag cannot be modified from the UI to prevent state drift from external systems.

 ### From the CLI